 - Competence testing

 Methods of Training: This course combines lecture methods with “hands-on” practical work with different types of materials.
+All participants are issued with a Manual Handling course handbook.

 Pre-Course Requirements: Information will be provided on request.